StefFrustagli/board_gamers_vault/TESTING.md

 ### Python
 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code.
 All the errors highlighted were fixed.

+To ensure the code follows proper Python style guidelines (PEP8) and maintain code quality, `flake8` was also used to check the code in the Gitpod work environment terminal.

+##### Running `flake8`

+You can run the following command in the Gitpod terminal to check the code for any linting issues:

+`python3 -m flake8`

 ## Lighthouse Testing
 I performed Lighthouse tests using Chrome Dev tools in an incognito window.